dennisko762/E-Commerce-App/README.md

 If you want to run the app with "npm start" pls remove the "homepage" entry inside the package.json.
 Link for the deployed App: https://clone-3cbb2.web.app/

-Pls note that at the moment you might be experiencing problems running it on other browsers but chrome.
+At the moment firebase seems to have server issues.
+If the link for the deployed app doesnt work pls run it on localhost.

 # Getting Started with Create React App